healingourhealers/awesome-techtools-for-doctors/medical-equipment-helplines.md

 # Helpline Numbers for Common Hospital Equipment

 ---
+Please drop a line at anand@healingourhealers.network for any of the following:
+- *Your device is not listed here*
-*We can help your hospital administrators to resolve these *
+- *You want us to talk to your hospital administrators to resolve these in bulk*
 ---

 Device | Company | Contact | How to minimize wait-time